-Also known as the Governor's Budget process, the state's budget process begins in November of the year prior to the fiscal year for which the budget is to be enacted.
+Also known as the Governor's Budget process, the state's budget process begins in November of the year before the fiscal year for which the budget is to be enacted.

-November: In the November of the prior fiscal year, CSU Trustees adopt the Operating Budget Request for submission to the Governor.
+September: In the September of the prior fiscal year, CSU Trustees adopted the Operating Budget Request for submission to the Governor.

 January: The Governor’s Budget is submitted to the Legislature.

-February: The Legislative Analyst’s Office review of Governor’s Budget is published.
+February: The Legislative Analyst’s Office review of the Governor’s Budget is published.